Weighted Brunn-Minkowski Theory II: Inequalities for Mixed Measures and Applications: Introduction

 This paper is organized as follows.
 Section~\ref{sec:mixed} is dedicated to proving inequalities for mixed measures that are equivalent to the aforementioned inequalities for mixed volumes, such as Minkowski's first and second inequalities.
 In Section~\ref{sec:logsup}, we apply mixed measures to study supermodularity and log-submodularity of rotational invariant log-concave measures.

+\begin{rem}[Note added in proof] A seminal result of Pukhlikov and Khovanskii \cite{PK92:1} implies that, for the Borel measure $\nu_n$ on $\mathbb{R}^n$ with density $|x|^2$ and compact, convex sets $K_i\subset \R^n$, the function is a polynomial of degree at most $n+2$; note that $\nu_2$ corresponds to the measure $\mu$ in our Theorem~\ref{t:contr}.
+Subsequently, Alesker \cite{Ale99} established several results for the measure $\nu_n$.
+He showed that if a compact, convex set $K$ contains the origin in its interior, the polynomial $t \mapsto \nu_n(K + t B_2^n)$ has non-negative coefficients and that for origin-symmetric $K_i$, the quartic polynomial $\nu_2(\sum_{i=1}^r \lambda_i K_i)$ also has non-negative coefficients.
+Finally, Alesker remarked, without proof, the monotonicity, for $0 \in K \subset L$ compact, convex sets, Clearly, this observation overlaps with our Theorem~\ref{t:contr}; however, neither implies the other.
+Indeed, in our result, $K$ need not contain the origin, whereas for those $K$ that do contain the origin, his result allows $L$ to be any compact, convex set containing $K$, while ours requires $L$ to be a superset that has $K$ as a Minkowski summand. \end{rem}

 {\bf Acknowledgments.} We are grateful to Fedor Nazarov for providing us with a proof of the inequality in Appendix B. We thank Fabian Mu{\ss}nig for the reference used in Remark~\ref{r:fabian}.
 We thank Dominique Malicet for helpful comments, which lead to Lemma~\ref{l:points} (shortening the proof of Theorem~\ref{t:Radon} drastically) and Theorem~\ref{thm:strict_2}.
 We thank Alexandros Eskenazis for the insightful question which led to Proposition~\ref{p:zon_ori}.
+We thank Semyon Alesker for bringing his work (discussed in the preceding note) to our attention.
 Finally, we thank the anonymous referee, whose thorough remarks greatly enhanced the presentation of this paper.